Starbuck7410/BareDSP/README.md

 These may be added later as the project evolves and I get bored:

 - Chord recognition using the Viterbi algorithm, focused on major/minor detection and based on harmonic trends and data from [Hooktheory Trends](https://www.hooktheory.com/trends)
-- Maybe X11 API integration?
+- Maybe X11 API integration (I couldn't get wayland to work lol)?
 Will be used for simple visual output